 The following article provides an outline for IPV6 Features.
-The IPV6 stands for Internet Protocol Version 6, which is the most recent version of internet protocol developed by the Internet Engineering Task Force (IETF); it is the next generation internet protocol standard intended to replace IPV4 and many internet services using the protocol eventually.
-IPV6 is the 128 bits address, and it has eight sections called hextets.
-It is a network protocol layer that is used to communicate and transfer the data over the network.
-The devices on a network can use it as a source and destination addresses to pass packets over a network for the long term health of the internet IPV6 is important.
+The IPV6 stands for Internet Protocol Version 6, the most recent version of Internet protocol developed by the Internet Engineering Task Force (IETF); it is the next-generation Internet protocol standard intended to replace IPV4 and many Internet services using the protocol eventually.
+IPV6 is the 128 bits address with eight sections called hextets.
+It is a network protocol layer used to communicate and transfer data over the network.
+The devices on a network can use it as a source and destination address to pass packets over a network for the long-term health of the internet; IPV6 is essential.

 Various IPV6 Features